Robust optimal design of large-scale Bayesian nonlinear inverse problems

 where we have used the weighted norm $\sqwnorm{\vec{x}}{\noisecovinv} := \vec{x}\tran\noisecovinv\vec{x}$.
 If the parameter-to-observable map $\POM$ is linear, then it can be demonstrated \cite{Stuart_2010} that the posterior measure is Gaussian $\postmeasure{\obs} = \mc{N}(\postmean, \postcov)$ with

-$\POM^{*}$ is the adjoint of $\POM$.
-In this work, however, we consider the case where the parameter-to-observable map $\POM$ is nonlinear.
-Hence, the posterior measure is generally not available in closed form.
-Nevertheless, there are several practical approaches to analyze the posterior measure and estimate the inversion parameter.
-One such tool is to consider the maximum a posteriori (MAP) point, which is the minimizer of the functional
+where $\POM^{*}$ is the adjoint of $\POM$.
+In this work, however, we explicitly consider the case where the parameter-to-observable map $\POM$ is nonlinear.
+In this case, $\postmeasure{\obs}$ is generally not available in closed form, and must be approximated through various methods such as Markov Chain Monte Carlo (MCMC) or Variational Inference (VI).

-over the Cameron-Martin space $\cameronmartin$.
-The MAP provides a point estimate of the unknown inversion parameter.
-It is also possible to obtain a local Gaussian approximation of the posterior, known as the \emph{Laplace approximation}.
-This is discussed next.

-\boldparagraph{The Laplace Approximation} A commonly used tool in large-scale nonlinear Bayesian inverse problem is the Laplace approximation approach \cite{Stuart_2010,Buithanh_Ghattas_Martin_Stadler_2013}, which aims to approximate the posterior by an appropriate Gaussian distribution.
-In the present work, we utilize this approximation to obtain an approximation of the EIG.
-The Laplace approximation $\lapostmeasure{\obs} = \mc{N}(\postmean, \postcov)$ has mean $\postmean$ given by the maximum a posteriori (MAP) point